 If you are lacking motivation this is your starting point.

-Having fast and responsive movement is what every tennis player should be aiming for.
+Having a fast and responsive movement is what every tennis player should be aiming for.

-Getting yourself set up for shots, getting to short balls and having the ability to feel like you can attack from anywhere on court is important.
+Getting yourself set up for shots, getting too short balls, and having the ability to feel like you can attack from anywhere on the court is important.

-To achieve this every tennis player needs to be performing an effective specific speed program.
+To achieve this every tennis player needs to be performing an effective and specific tennis speed program.

 It's not just about getting down the park to do a couple of 50m sprints.
 You need to be performing specific speed components with the intention of progressing the program to prevent a plateau.

 There are three different speed components you need to focus on; Acceleration, Deceleration, and High-end speed.